NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 Cops say while all these sightings were happening, Frank James called the cops on himself.

-He called crime stoppers to help.
+He called Crime Stoppers to help.

-He told them where he was, and we're learning more about his criminal history.
+And we're learning more about his criminal history.

-He has 15 Prior arrests going back to the 90s for a range of offenses, including burglary, larceny, and disorderly conduct.
+He has 15 prior arrests going back to the 90s for a range of offenses, including burglary, larceny, and disorderly conduct.

 The bloody attack has left New Yorkers spooked.